Wherever and whatever you eat, you want to be confident the food you buy is safe.

 - Wash hands after: handling the patient, handling their bedding, handling their clothing, and handling sick room equipment

 - Always wash your hands before preparing or serving food.
-If possible avoid preparing food until you are symptom free
+If you are unwell, if possible, avoid preparing food until you are symptom free

 - Always wash your hands before eating meals